 Chop up the crayons as shown (about a 1/2 inch or into smaller pieces).
 Place the chopped crayons into the Peeps mold cavities — I used three crayons per shape.

-Preheat the oven to 200°F and when ready, place the Peeps mold on a baking tray and bake the crayons for 10-20 minutes.
+Preheat the oven to 200°F and when ready, place the Peeps mold on a baking tray and bake the crayons for 10 to 20 minutes.
 (Yes, that's a wide difference but the cooking time really depends on the composition of your crayons, the thickness, etc.)

 When the crayon bits are fully melted, carefully remove the baking tray from the oven and let cool completely.
 Once the crayons are cooled and set, pop them out of the mold.

 These crayons look cute in a basket, or those crinkly plastic bags that always pop up for different holidays.
-For giving to friends, I also made a cute printable that can be printed on cardstock and the crayons attached with a bit of glue.
+I also made a cute printable that can be printed on cardstock and the crayons attached with a bit of glue.
 (Grab that printable here.)

 Add New Comment

 I’m Teaching My Daughter To Be Respectful But Not Nice